-- 4.1 The ABA (Anti-Bullying Alliance) defines bullying as: 'the repetitive, intentional hurting of one person or group, where the relationships involve an imbalance of power.
+- 4.1.
+The ABA (Anti-Bullying Alliance) defines bullying as: The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying can be physical, verbal or psychological.
-It can happen face to face or through cyber-space.
-Bullying is repeated over a period of time and it is very difficult for the victims to defend themselves (remember STOP it happens Several Times on Purpose).
-Bullying is mean and results in worry, fear, pain and distress to the victim or victims. - 4.2 Pupils at Coppice school define Bullying as 'name calling', 'hurting you', 'threatening', 'laughing at you', 'racist', 'making you feel uncomfortable', 'pushing you', 'swearing at you', and 'being rude'.
+It can happen face-to-face or online. - 4.2.
+Pupils at Coppice school define Bullying as 'name calling', 'hurting you', 'threatening', 'laughing at you', 'racist', 'making you feel uncomfortable', 'pushing you', 'swearing at you', and 'being rude'.

+4.3.
 Bullying is therefore: